-- H. Cure structural non-shrink grout per manufacturer's recommendation. - 1.
-Contact the manufacturer's representative for advice on how to reduce heat such as wet curing or adding retarding admixture if the heat of hydration is excessive. - I. Finish grout flush or a maximum of $\frac{1}{8}$ inch above element top surface. - 1.
+- H. Cure structural non-shrink grout and SCC per manufacturer's recommendation. - 1.
+Contact the manufacturer's representative for advice on how to reduce heat such as wet curing or adding retarding admixture if the heat of hydration is excessive. - I. Finish grout and SCC flush or a maximum of $\frac{1}{8}$ inch above element top surface. - 1.
 Grout the through holes to the top of the holes.
 Fill with grout in the annular void between the pile and the through hole wall carefully so there shall be no trapped air and void in the grout. - 2.
 Grout the keyways and void per the Plan and approved Erection Plans. - 3.
-No additional compensation will be made for any corrections to the finish of grouting the through holes, keyways and voids. - J. Place required structural concrete closure pours in the locations as per the Plan and approved Erection Plans in a continuous operation for precast substructures.
-The closure pours shall fill all gaps and voids between precast elements without gaps or cracks. - SB-8.15 Basis of Payment - Payment for Item No. 2405.602, "PRECAST PIER ELEMENT", will be made at the Contract price per each for each precast pier cap element. - Payment for Item No. 2405.602, "PRECAST ABUTMENT ELEMENT", will be made at the Contract price per each for each precast abutment element.
+Install dowels into wall element inserts before forming the pier wall with the paired precast wall elements.
+Form around voids between the paired precast pier wall elements.
+Place SCC in voids between the paired precast pier wall elements per the Plan and approved Erection Plans.
+Fill the gap between the bottom of pier caps and the top of pier wall elements with SCC or grout with caution so that no void will form. - 4.
+No additional compensation will be made for any corrections to the finish of grouting the through holes, keyways and void, or filling void with SCC. - J. Place required structural concrete closure pours in the locations as per the Plan and approved Erection Plans in a continuous operation for precast substructures.
+The pier walls shall have matched architectural texture finish between walls from staged construction as per the Plan.
+The closure pours shall fill all gaps and voids between precast elements without gaps or cracks.

+SB-12.10 Basis of Payment

+- Payment for Item No. 2405.601, "PRECAST PIER WALL", will be made at the Contract price per lump sum for pier walls. - Payment for Item No. 2405.602, "PRECAST PIER CAP ELEMENT", will be made at the Contract price per each for each precast pier cap element. - Payment for Item No. 2405.602, "PRECAST PIER BASE ELEMENT", will be made at the Contract price per each for each precast pier base element. - Payment for Item No. 2405.602, "PRECAST ABUTMENT ELEMENT", will be made at the Contract price per each for each precast abutment element. - Payment for Item No. 2405.602, "PRECAST WINGWALL ELEMENT", will be made at the Contract price per each for each precast wingwall element.

-All payment for these items will be compensation in full for all costs of manufacturing, transporting, grout installation, erecting the precast concrete elements in their final position with any required temporary bracing, and closure pours, as shown in the Plan.
+All payment for these items will be compensation in full for all costs of manufacturing, transporting, grout installation, required SCC filling, erecting the precast concrete elements in their final position with any required temporary bracing, and closure pours, as shown in the Plan.
 All payment for these items shall also include accessories, mock-up panels, labor, materials, equipment and temporary supports to install abutments and piers to the completion of the work.